Conflict & Parenting: Customize Your Post-Separation Parenting Relationship

 Because the degree of conflict between separated/divorced parents may vary over time, parents need to develop a range of options for communication, including both direct contact and low- to no-contact strategies within their parenting repertoire.
 It is useful for parents to re-evaluate the conflict level regularly and to make adjustments in the amount of contact between themselves accordingly.

-Whether you engage in co-parenting or parallel parenting, you can still be good parents.
+Whether you engage in post-separation parenting such as co-parenting or parallel parenting, you can still be good parents.
 Regardless of how close you are to your ex, you can still both be very close to your children.
 And that’s what it’s all about.

 Elinor Gertner, MSW, RSW, is the Coordinator of the Changing Family program offered by the Jewish Family and Child Service in Toronto and Thornhill, ON.